 Passive investors select an exchange-traded fund representing one of the above market indexes, invest in it in line with their personal asset allocation strategy and go about their lives.
 They can spend less time managing their portfolios in a whole year than active investors spend in one day.
 How well has investing in global equities served investors over the last century?
 Look below.

 Will investing in global equities continue to do well?
 Like so much in life, there are no guarantees but it looks like a safe bet.

 Is your time valuable?
 Possibly, the results of actively managing one’s portfolio are worth the time spent.
 A search of the peer-reviewed academic literature supports both approaches.
 However…

 About ten years ago, 20% of securities in the U.S. were passively invested.
 Today, more than 33% are invested that way.
 It has been predicted that passive investing will make up more than half U.S. retail investing activity by 2020.

 What does that tell us?
 Can we do better?
 Monday Morning Millionaire Program members often do.
 Here is how.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us